Healthy food swaps

 Wholemeal or whole grain; fresh versus frozen; low fat or full fat.
 With so many different versions of the same or similar foods available, it can be tricky knowing which one will give your plate of food the biggest health kick.
 Don’t panic.
 We’ve put 10 common, yet potentially confusing, food decisions under the microscope to help you make the healthiest pick next time you’re shopping.

 1. Low-fat or full-fat dairy?

-Try to use low-fat dairy products most of the time, because these contain less saturated fat and fewer calories than the full-fat varieties.
-It’s also important to keep an eye on how much sugar yogurt contains.
+Try to use low-fat dairy products most of the time because these contain less fewer kilojoules than the full-fat varieties.
+It’s also important to keep an eye on how much sugar yoghurt contains, too.
 Aim for no more than 6g of sugar per 100g serve for natural or plain yoghurts and no more than 12g of sugar per 100g for flavoured varieties.

 2. Tap, bottle or sparkling water?